drop-games/eb-docs/docs/Blockchain.md

 ## Revenue Model

 Two most significant revenue sources are market fees and direct sales.
 Since the whole economy is $SPR based, users need to get some before they can interact with the ecosystem.
-The incoming revenue streams are going to the HB Treasury, and from there they are either distributed among $SPR holders or fund project development.
+The incoming revenue streams are going to the HB Treasury, and from there they are either distributed among $SPR holders or fund further project development.

-### Market fees
+#### Market fees

 All of the market activity on HB Marketplace is taxed by the DAO.
 This includes: sales, resales, third-party NFT minting & market-placement etc.

-### Direct Sales
+#### Direct Sales

 Direct sales of DAO comminisioned NFTs: cosmetics & unique NFTs, including "non-playable" NFTs

-### DLC content & Battle-passes
+#### DLC content & Battle-passes

 We plan on releasing seasonal battle-passes for Hyperblade.
 Those will bring free content for all players, like themed seasonal maps, as well as more exclusive content for those who buy the battle-pass.